rednaga/APKiD/README.md

 # APKiD

-This tool gives you information about how an APK was made.
+APKiD gives you information about how an APK was made.
 It identifies many compilers, packers, and obfuscators. _It's [PEiD](https://www.aldeid.com/wiki/PEiD) for Android._

 # Installing